imanzaf/esg-data-retrieval/README.md

 - Create a branch from main.
 Use standard naming conventions, e.g., feature/my-new-feature
 - Run the pre-commit hooks before pushing your code to ensure your it's well-formatted.
 - Pull Requests:
-    - When creating a pull request to merge back into dev, add a clear description to the pull request.
-Include details of any new features or changes to existing features.
+    - When creating a pull request to merge back into main, fill in the description template as best as possible.
     - Make sure at least **one** person reviews your PR before merging

 #### Testing Code